prkumar/uplink/docs/source/quickstart.rst

-data model objects, whether you leverage Uplink's built-in support for libraries such as :py:mod:`marshmallow` (see :py:class:`uplink.converters.MarshmallowConverter`) or use :py:`uplink.loads` to write custom conversion logic that fits your unique needs.
+data model objects, whether you leverage Uplink's built-in support for libraries such as :py:mod:`marshmallow` (see :py:class:`uplink.converters.MarshmallowConverter`) or use :py:class:`uplink.loads` to write custom conversion logic that fits your unique needs.

 At the least, you need to specify the expected return type using a